 Mean score of companies in the Medical Device Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Zeiss reported global carbon emissions of approximately 63,987,000 kg CO2e, comprising 58,158,000 kg CO2e from Scope 1 and 5,829,000 kg CO2e from Scope 2.
-In the UK, emissions totalled about 1,923,000 kg CO2e, with Scope 1 emissions at 853,000 kg CO2e and Scope 3 emissions at 1,070,000 kg CO2e, primarily from employee commuting.
-Zeiss has set ambitious climate commitments, aiming to reduce its Scope 1 and 2 emissions as much as possible by the fiscal year 2024/25, with plans to offset any unavoidable emissions.
-The company targets a 20% reduction in energy consumption relative to its value added by 2024/25, which reflects its commitment to sustainability and energy efficiency.
-The emissions data for Zeiss is cascaded from its parent company, Carl Zeiss Meditec AG, which provides a broader context for its climate initiatives.
-As part of its sustainability strategy, Zeiss is committed to aligning with industry standards and best practices in reducing carbon emissions.
+In 2024, Zeiss reported total carbon emissions of approximately 64,987,000 kg CO2e globally, comprising 58,158,000 kg CO2e from Scope 1 and 5,829,000 kg CO2e from Scope 2 emissions.
+In the UK, their emissions totalled approximately 1,923,000 kg CO2e, with 853,000 kg CO2e from Scope 1 and 1,070,000 kg CO2e from Scope 3, primarily due to employee commuting.
+Zeiss has set ambitious climate commitments, aiming to reduce Scope 1 and 2 emissions as much as possible by the fiscal year 2024/25, with plans to offset any unavoidable emissions.
+They target a 20% reduction in energy consumption relative to their value added by 2024/25.
+These initiatives reflect their commitment to sustainability and align with industry standards for climate action.
+The emissions data for Zeiss is cascaded from their parent company, Carl Zeiss Meditec AG, which provides a comprehensive framework for their climate strategies.

 Access structured emissions data, company-specific emission factors, and source documents